harryyann/rkv/README.md

 # curl 'http://127.0.0.1:10002/keys/foo'
 bar
 ```

-5. You can check the servers in cluster
+You also can check how many nodes in cluster

 ```bash
 # curl 'http://127.0.0.1:10002/servers'